DFHack/dfhack/docs/dev/Lua API.rst

 associated widget, and after scrolling is complete, the associated widget must call ``scrollbar:update()`` with updated new display info.

+If the mouse wheel is scrolled while the mouse is over the Scrollbar widget's parent view, then the parent is scrolled accordingly.
+Holding :kbd:`Shift` while scrolling will result in faster movement.

 You can click and drag the scrollbar to scroll to a specific spot, or you can click and hold on the end arrows or in the unfilled portion of the scrollbar to scroll multiple times, just like in a normal browser scrollbar.
 The speed of